ThanosFisherman/gRPCPlayground/README.md

 The above task will first generate the required protocol buffer classes and also run the server all together.

-Alternatively you can click the little "Play" icon on the `main()` function residing in `Main.kt` file within the server module from through Android Studio.
+Alternatively you can click the little "Play" icon on the `main()` function residing in `Main.kt` file within the server module through Android Studio.
 This will also run the server as long as the proto classes have been generated upfront.

 ### Future goals and improvements